djaus2/AzureRazorFileExplorer/README.md

-# AzureRazorFileExplorer
+# NancyAzureFileExplorer
-Web Server File Explorer when running IIS ASP.NET Razor Web Site on Azure
+Web Server File Explorer for determining absolute site location on Azure for a Nancy ASP.NET hsted site.